 The Present Research

 In the present study, we leverage the unique analytical potential of two recent German large-scale assessment surveys that do meet the above criteria: PIAAC-longitudinal (PIAAC-L; Rammstedt et al., 2013), a follow-up to the 2012 Programme for the International Assessment of Adult Competencies (PIAAC) study in Germany; and Starting Cohort 6 from the National Educational Panel Study (NEPS).
 Both surveys offer repeated, high-quality––and highly comparable––measures of literacy and numeracy spaced three years (PIAAC-L) to six years (NEPS) apart.
-Combining these data offers us unprecedented opportunities to analyze age-related changes in literacy and numeracy skills during adulthood., allowing us to present what appear to be the most comprehensive descriptive analyses of age-related changes of literacy and numeracy skills during adulthood to date.
+Combining these data offers us unprecedented opportunities to analyze age-related changes in literacy and numeracy skills during adulthood, allowing us to present what appear to be the most comprehensive descriptive analyses of age-related changes of literacy and numeracy skills during adulthood to date.

 With these data, we seek to answer three guiding questions.
 First, to what extent do literacy and numeracy skills change with age?
 Second, does the extent of age-related change differ across major socio-demographic groups?
 Third, to what extent do age differences in skills (as well as potential subgroup variation therein) that we obtain through our repeated-measures designs parallel, or differ from, estimates of age differences obtained in cross-sectional designs (e.g., Paccagnella, 2016)?

 We approach these questions from two perspectives on age-related change enabled by the repeated-measures designs.: (1) relative change as captured by the correlation between literacy or numeracy skills measured at two time points; and (2) absolute change as capture by the change score (for details, see Method).
 We present descriptive analyses of change both for the total samples as well as in major socio-demographic subgroups defined by age, gender, and educational attainment.
-These subgroup analyses allows us to detect potential socio-demographic gradients in literacy and numeracy development.
+These subgroup analyses allow us to detect potential socio-demographic gradients in literacy and numeracy development.

 Method